vasupradharamac/Ticker_App/README.md

 The icons are colleted using "react-ions".

-Kryptomania can be cloned using "git clone https://github.com/vasupradharamachanrdan/Ticker_App.git" command into a new repository.
+Kryptomania can be cloned using "git clone https://github.com/vasupradharamachanrdan/Ticker_App.git" command into a new folder.

 Make sure to delete the "package-lock.json" first and then use the command, "npm update" to update the changes locally on your PC.